ubie-oss/terraform-provider-lightdash/CONTRIBUTING.md

+# Contributing to `terraform-provider-lightdash`

+`terraform-provider-lightdash` is an open source project and contributions are welcome!

+This provider is implemented with the Terraform Plugin SDK.
+[Call APIs with Custom Framework Providers](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework), which is the official tutorial to lean how to implement a provider with the SDK, describes how to implement a provider with the SDK.
+That would be a good starting point to understand the SDK to contribute to this provider.

-# Set up environment to develop the provider locally
+## Set up environment to develop the provider locally

 ## Add the provider to your terraform configuration
 We have to acc the configuration to install the local provider at `~/.terraformrc`.